adrianblakey/adrianblakey/README.md

 ### Disclaimers

 Please be persistent in your attempts to get in touch.
 This is not our day job but a hobby and we might be enjoying ourselves.
 We believe in providing the best service possible and we will replace any parts you think are bad.
-If you need help in a hurry get on the ESCape32 Discord server.
+If you need help in a hurry get on the [ESCape32 Discord server, slot car channel](https://discord.com/channels/1103745257046278144/1151565789984469144).